Modern Slavery Statement

 Over the years we have consistently published articles about slavery covering, for example: slavery in food and agriculture; the prevelance and dangers of online exploitation; forced labour in the UK; tightening standards in supply chains and the importance of responsible investing.
 In 2015, we wrote extensively about Theresa May’s efforts on the adoption of the Modern Slavery Act in the UK and the steps UK businesses undertook to comply with the Act.

 In 2015, our chosen seasonal appeal charity partner was Stop the Traffik – a global coalition which aims to bring an end to human trafficking worldwide.
-The seasonal appeal included a series of reports and a letter from our editor, Lionel Barber, shining a light on the scale, scope and seriousness of modern slavery and outlining the efforts to make slavery a thing of the past.
+The seasonal appeal included a series of reports and a letter from our editor at the time, Lionel Barber, shining a light on the scale, scope and seriousness of modern slavery and outlining the efforts to make slavery a thing of the past.

 Our journalism continues to raise awareness of modern slavery and its prevalence globally.
 Over the recent years, our journalism has highlighted that modern slavery is a weak link in corporate supply chains and reported on forced labour in the UK.
 Our most recent coverage on the topic of modern slavery on FT.com can be found here.